We are the Good Death Impact Network

 What we do

-Under the guidance of The Australian Centre for Social Innovation (TACSI) and with funding from The Wicking Trust, we are focused on driving systemic change in the end of life system.
 We provide a supportive environment for sharing insights, guidance, support, and connections, to help increase the impact of our individual efforts.
 We use our funding to support member-driven innovative projects that are aimed at improving death outcomes.

 Ways we work to improve how people die in Australia